Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.33 Event Handling in React/README.md

 ## Exploring Other Events: Mouse Over and Mouse Out

 Besides click events, you can respond to other events such as `onMouseOver` and `onMouseOut`.
 These allow you to detect when the mouse hovers over or leaves an element.

+## Challenge: Change Button Background on Hover

+Try adding `onMouseOver` and `onMouseOut` attributes to the button so that hovering over the Submit button changes its background color from white to black, and moving the mouse away changes it back to white.
+Use the style attribute to set the background color conditionally.